 ATA membership is open to anyone with an interest in translation and interpreting as a profession or as a scholarly pursuit.
-All individual applicants are first accepted as Associate or Student members before gaining eligibility for Active or Corresponding membership.
+All individual applicants are first accepted as Associate or Student members.
+Once Associate membership has been established, the individual may become eligible for Active or Corresponding membership.

 Honorary membership may be conferred upon individuals who have distinguished themselves in the translation or interpretation professions by a vote of two-thirds of the Board of Directors.
 The total number of living honorary members shall not exceed fifteen at any one time, and not more than two may be elected in any one year.

 Open to businesses with an interest in the translation and/or interpreting profession.
 Membership is in the name of the company, not the individual.

 Employees of Corporate members are not eligible to take the ATA certification examination unless they are also individual members.

 Open to nonprofit institutions with an interest in the translation and/or interpreting profession.
 Membership is in the name of the institution, not the individual.
 Documentation of nonprofit status must be included with the application.